Sabari2005/-NYD-HACKATHON---AI-Powered-Knowledge-Retrieval-with-Agentic-RAG-/Negotio/readme.md

   - Upon successful login, the user is granted access to the main page of the website, where they can interact with the chatbot.

   #### Main Page Interaction:
-  - The main page displays a chat interface powered by the **Negotio AI** chatbot.
+  - The main page displays a chat interface powered by the **Negotio**
-  - The user is presented with the option to start a conversation with the chatbot, specializing in the Bhagavad Gita and Patanjali Yoga Sutras.
+  - The user is presented with the option to start a conversation with the Negotiot, specializing in the Bhagavad Gita and Patanjali Yoga Sutras.
   - Users can enter questions or requests related to the teachings of the Bhagavad Gita, Yoga Sutras, or negotiation.

   #### Database Initialization